malumian/arthur/src/content/blog/i-switched-to-lazyvim.md

 By the way, these reasons are why I chose macOS as my operating system too.
 If I were a Linux user, knowing myself, I’d just get lost in endless configuration.
 That would waste a ton of time and energy, and I’d still be dissatisfied later, spending more time fixing it.

-In a previous post, I wrote:

-> If you don’t want to bother with configuration at all, LazyVim is a great ready-to-go solution, but with this approach, **you won’t get too far from your favorite VS Code**.

-That was snobbery typical in the Vim community, myself included, I admit.

 Now, I can say I no longer think about my config.
 I do what I love — programming.
 Check out my [dotfiles](https://github.com/amalumian/dotfiles).